QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/oneapi/README.md

 **Parameters:**
 - `-BuildDir <path>` - Path to QE build directory (default: "upstream/qe/build-win-oneapi")
 - `-DistDir <path>` - Target dist directory (default: "dist/win-oneapi")
-- `-Only <list>` - List of executable basenames to stage (e.g., "pw.x,ph.x")
+- `-Only <list>` - List of executable basenames to stage (e.g., "pw.x,ph.x"). **If not specified, stages ALL executables found in build directory.**
 - `-Clean` - Delete dist directory before staging
 - `-VerboseDeps` - Print parsed dependencies for each executable/DLL
 - `-WhatIf` - Dry run: print actions without copying/deleting
 - `-ProbeExe <name>` - Executable name to probe after staging (default: pw.x.exe if present)
-- `-Strict` - Fail if smoke test exit code != 0 OR "JOB DONE" not detected in output
+- `-NoStrict` - Disable strict mode (not recommended).
+By default, staging fails if smoke test exit code != 0 OR "JOB DONE" not detected in output

+**Behavior:**
+- **By default, stages ALL executables** found in the build directory's `bin` folder
+- Fails if zero executables are found (prevents silent failures)
+- Prints count and examples of staged executables for verification
+- Automatically detects MS-MPI builds and stages MS-MPI runtime DLLs

 **Output:**
 - Staged executables and DLLs in `$DistDir`